terlemesk/Education/README.md

-# Knowledge Hub
+# Deep Learning Specialization Course

-This is where I keep all the studying materials and practice.
+This is the deep learning specialization course from Coursera by Andrew Ng.
+I will keep all the notes and projects here.